pschool-in/curriculum/content/grammar/new-topics/sentence-5.md

 Identify the types of sentences. (title)
 ```
-What a amazing experience! *Exclamatory*
+What an amazing experience! *Exclamatory*
 Give me my notebook back. *Imperative*
 I will be late for class. *Declarative*
 May I borrow your pen? *Interrogative*